mtiller/ModelicaBook/text/source/behavior/equations/population.rst

 ----------------------

 So far, we've seen thermal, electrical and mechanical examples.
-In effect, these have all been engineering example.
+In effect, these have all been engineering examples.
 However, Modelica is not limited strictly to engineering disciplines.
 To reinforce this point, this section will present a common ecological system dynamics model based on the relationship between predator and prey species.